fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 >T1.4 - Prepare the data: Adopt and implement consistent representations of data resources along with their human and machine readable descriptions, evaluate and specify appropriate data publication licenses as well as appropriate hosting solutions and regular maintenance intervals.

+### Data Pipeline

+* Steps done in 01/15 for data integration
+* CKAN integration

 ### Open Data License

 TODO needs feedback from PAT & RET about what license(s) they choose and why.

+### Fusepool P3 as a Service

+* Binary releases on Github & CI
+* Bootstrap of the platform
+* Docker Containers
+* Hosted for PAT & RET to simplify usage within P3

 ## References